History of Jamie Raskin in Timeline

 Unthinkable: Trauma, Truth, and the Trials of American Democracy

-In April 2023, Jamie Raskin announced that his cancer was in remission.
+On April 27, 2023, Jamie Raskin announced that his cancer was in remission.

-On November 17, 2023, Jamie Raskin called for a humanitarian pause in the Gaza war or a mutually agreed-upon cease-fire to provide aid to displaced civilians.
+On November 17, 2023, Jamie Raskin called for a humanitarian pause in the Gaza war or a mutually agreed-upon cease-fire.

-In 2025, Jamie Raskin was nominated for the Nobel Peace Prize for his defense of freedom and democracy, along with other members of the January 6th Committee.
+In 2025, Jamie Raskin was nominated for the Nobel Peace Prize for his "defense of freedom and democracy," along with the other members of the January 6th Committee.